 290 million | C++, Java, Ruby, Scala | MySQL |

-It’s not always that a back-end developer can handle most of the most common languages.
-However, what distinguishes a gift specialist is the ability to master a new language quickly and easily sort out the tasks when such a language is needed.
-That routine can be facilitated by universal development environments (Geany, IntelliJ IDEA, KDevelop, etc.) and cloud IDEs (AWS Cloud9 IDE, Codeanywhere, Repl.it, etc.).
+Not every back-end developer knows a dozen common languages.
+However, what distinguishes a talented specialist is the ability to quickly master a new language and easily sort out the tasks in which it is needed.
+That routine can be facilitated by universal development environments (Geany, IntelliJ IDEA, KDevelop) and cloud development environments (AWS Cloud9 IDE, Codeanywhere, Repl.it).

-Some auxiliary tools can also catalyse development.
-They include design and programming patterns, frameworks, and libraries (which are unique for every language).
+Development is facilitated by auxiliary tools: design and programming patterns, as well as frameworks and libraries for each language.
 This is why any developer uses at least one toolset that helps them deliver on time, without hampering other team members’ work.

-Data fed to an application programming interface are converted into a specific format.
-Back-end developers who regularly configure or maintain APIs, get on well with an extensible markup language (XML), data interchange format JSON, software architectural style REST, and SOAP protocol.
+Data fed to an API is converted into a specific format.
+Back-end developers who regularly configure or maintain APIs, get on well with an eXtensible Markup Language (XML), data interchange format JSON, software architectural style REST, and SOAP protocol.

 One couldn’t handle any web server without dedicated server software, so every back-end dev is well versed in Apache HTTP Server, Lighttpd, Nginx.
 Even curious internet surfers have a rough idea about those programs as they came across various 5xx errors on faulty websites and would try to find out a cause.
 To work with application servers, professionals master such software as Google App Engine, IBM WebSphere, Java EE, Zend Server.

-When a back-end dev needs to check performance of a web product on a local machine, they may use various server software packages — WAMP, LAMP, MAMP, XAMPP — depending on the operating system.
-They often deal with virtual and dedicated servers, so they automatically study and master hosting control panels, virtualization, containerization, and Linuxes.
+When a back-end dev needs to check performance of a web application on a local machine, they may use various server software packages — WAMP, LAMP, MAMP, XAMPP — depending on the operating system.
+They often deal with virtual and dedicated servers, so they delve into hosting control panels, virtualization, containerization, and Linuxes.
 But, you shouldn’t make them administer servers to save hosting costs.

 The same could be said for a front end, but the web dev industry wouldn’t know such a thing as full stack.
-Full-stack developers are back-end specialists who can develop a front end, and vice versa.
+Full-stack developers are back-end specialists who can also develop a front end.
+Sometimes the opposite is true.

-First, a company needs to find unemployed back-end specialists on service marketplaces like Fiverr, Guru, PeoplePerHour, Upwork.
-Then, an HR manager studies back-end developers’ portfolios and feedback.
-The next stage is negotiating on the scope of work, setting out the tasks (you’d better use Terms of Reference) and terms.
-After that, a customer can place an official order through a marketplace, with exact terms and specifications.
-Otherwise, you can publish an order first, and then process the requests following the same principle.
+First, a company needs to find back-end developers on service marketplaces like Fiverr, Guru, PeoplePerHour, or Upwork.
+Then, your team leader studies their portfolios and reads feedback from those who have worked with them.
+The next stage is he/she needs to discuss the upcoming work, clearly define the tasks in a detailed TOR, and agree on a deadline.
+After that, you can place an order through a marketplace, detailing all the agreed upon terms and specifications.
+Although you can publish an order first, and then process the requests following the same principle.

 Benefits: